NiklasMWeber/NiklasMWeber.github.io/index.md

 Before pursuing advanced degrees, I completed my Bachelor's degree in Business Mathematics at Ludwig-Maximilians-Universität Munich.
 During this time, I worked on various projects, including my thesis on "Static Replication of Window Double Barrier Options" using MATLAB.

 Outside academics and finance, I am an active member of various student clubs and organizations.
 I co-founded and currently lead a Quant Finance Interview Preparation Class at the Workgroup Financial Mathematics every semester.
-As a result of these activities it we manged to found the Munich Branch of the [Beta Sigma Club](https://www.betasigmaclub.com), where we ``create the next generation of Quants by letting students creatively and critically engage with financial markets.''
+As a result of these activities it we manged to found the Munich Branch of the [Beta Sigma Club](https://www.betasigmaclub.com), where we ''create the next generation of Quants by letting students creatively and critically engage with financial markets.``

 You can find my complete CV here: [Curriculum Vitae]({{ site.url }}{{ site.baseurl }}/assets/docs/Detailed_CV_Weber.pdf)